Edit Blog Post

 To ensure nobody misses the symbolism, a case behind Hearst’s chair holds an English royal mace.

-William Randolph Hearst sat in the exact middle of the table during meals.
+William Randolph Hearst sat in

 San Simeon gardens